nagaraj602/ArtisanTek_Assignment/README.md

 # ArtisanTek_Assignment
-All the assignments are added in this repo for future reference
+All the assignments are added in this repo for future reference.
+This is not updated file.